-Chief "Super" Sanchez retired after 27 years of service as a USAF Pararescueman (PJ).
-16 of those years he was a Tier 1 special operator; planning and executing successful military operations & anti-terrorism activities in hostile environments through numerous deployments with SEAL TEAM 6, FBI and other Joint service Special Ops: Operation Iraqi Freedom, Enduring Freedom, Operation Northern Watch, Joint Anvil, Operation Southern Watch among others.
+Chief "Super" Sanchez former SEAL Team 6 member/Tier 1 Operator & retired USAF Pararescueman (PJ) spent over 10 years with JSOC (Joint Special Operations Command); planning & executing successful operations & counter-terrorism activities in hostile environments through numerous deployments with SEAL TEAM 6, CAG, FBI, and other Joint service Special Ops: Operation Iraqi Freedom, Enduring Freedom, Operation Northern Watch, Joint Anvil, Operation Southern Watch among others.
 Conducted special and high-risk training and operations & provided mentoring, training, and counseling with direct supervision of both U.S. & foreign nationals.

 Chief was the Pararescue Schoolhouse Commandant from 2000-2004, overseeing the final 6 months of training for hundreds of PJ trainees over the course of his 4 years at the 342nd Training Squadron.
 Chief helped develop and write several USAF Special Operations fitness tests.
 Active in the community, Chief Sanchez is currently a VFW Captain, as well as a reserve Fire Chief.
 With a passion in overseeing operations and development of aspiring special ops. candidates, Chief knows what it takes to train for Special operations.